-67. Data regarding the quality of drinking water must be submitted to the county public health management authorities by the water public utility provider.
-The authority then submits aggregated data to the Central Drinking Water Database.
-Thus, water quality data can be centrally evaluated by OKI and OTH.
-In order to centrally evaluate and inform the public, data on the quality of public bathing waters arrives directly to OKI.
-A healthy IT system is being developed using tender funds, that supports and hastens the collection and processing of water quality data regarding human used waters.
+67. Pursuant to the 2014 amendment of Government Decree 201/2001.
+(X.25.) the recording of data concerning water quality inspections, data when limits were exceeded, emergency situations tied to possible contamination jeopardies and quality improvement measures have become compulsory.
+Evaluation and storage of data in the HUMVI system has been ongoing since 2015.
+The operator of the public water supply system uploads water quality data and activities carried out after the results of control inspections until the 15. day following each quarter of the year.
+The competent Public Health Department of the Government Offices surveys the data and after validation forwards it to the Center (OTH).
+The IT system for drinking water is maintained by the National Public Health and Medical Officer Service (OTH).

+The OTH, the OKK after permission from the OTH, the competent public health body, or the operator, or the laboratory delegated by the operator may upload data into the HUMVI system.

+All natural bathing water data are also registered in the HUMVI system along with inspection data.
+The register of pool baths is currently ongoing.

 68. National Regional Development and Planning Information System (TeIR): freely accessible information on the country’s population, economy, condition of its built in, landscape and natural environment and regional characteristics, enabling the monitoring of changes and comparisons on an EU level.
 TeIR is a web based IT system where the services are accessed through the Internet (www.teir.hu).
 The applications, not requiring registration, are available at the TÉRPORT portal.
 The applications requiring registration are free of charge for state administration bodies.
 Users are in all cases identified through the Customer Site of the Central Electronic Service System.

-As part of the New Széchenyi Plan OKIR and TEIR were interlinked in the Central Hungarian Region.
-The Integrated Area Use Monitoring System, launched after 31st of March 2011 contains data and combinations thereof, that allows new and interesting service in the field of country level environmental and area data.
+As part of the New Széchenyi Plan OKIR and TEIR were interlinked in the Central Hungarian Region (which is currently in an archived state).
+The Integrated Area Use Monitoring System, launched after 31st of March 2011. contains data and combinations thereof, that allows new and interesting service in the field of country level environmental and area data.
 With the linking of OKIR and TEIR the integrated handling and serving of map related data is created, that provides an adequate database for the INSPIRE EU directive as well.
 Thus with the linking of databases and reactions between services, the added value of data caches and –services are increased.
 The system is capable of processing regional data within a single system enabling the rapid advise of society on the state of the environment and its changes as well.
 During the design process experts have taken into account the experience gained during the separate operation of the two systems and used them to create the mechanisms of integration and future function.

 The new online platform hosts the results of water quality measures, waste management-, environmental protection authority data, demographical and soil science data on the Central-Hungarian Region, and decrees of the Head Authorities can be seen and read as well.
 Through the publication: